swantrace/asu-fhir/README.md

 2. How should the application be deployed to AWS?
 Which infrastructure as code tool should be used?

-   - **sst**: Serverless Stack Toolkit (SST) is a framework that makes it easy to build serverless applications on AWS.
+   - **SST**: Serverless Stack Toolkit (SST) is a framework that makes it easy to build serverless applications on AWS.
 It is a good fit for the application's backend, as it allows to define and deploy the AWS resources in a safe, predictable, and repeatable way.
 Compared to terraform, it is more specialized for serverless applications, and it is easier to use.
 It is based on CDK, which makes it extensible and future-proof.

 3. Are there any scenarios where long running tasks are required?
 If so, how should they be implemented?